giovanni-iannaccone/assembly-libs/README.md

 - [ ] Add functions to work on files
 - [ ] Add functions to work on sockets
 - [ ] Implement more string functions
-- [ ] Implement functions to print integers

 > After spending hours and hours learning assembly, I realized that I actually like it